Hans Rupe

 Johan Hermann Wilhelm Rupe (October 9, 1866, in Basel – January 12, 1951) was a professor of organic chemistry at the University of Basel.
-His main field of interest was terpenes and campher as well as optical activity.
+His main field of interest was terpenes and camphor as well as optical activity.

 Life

-Rupe was born on October 9, 1866 in Basel to Johannes Rupe and Mathilde Rupe (born Fischer) and went to school in Basel.
+Rupe was born on October 9, 1866, in Basel to Johannes Rupe and Mathilde Rupe (born Fischer) and went to school in Basel.
 He passed his Maturität in 1885 and then went on to study in Basel under Julius Piccard.
 He continued his studies at the University of Strasbourg under Rudolf Fittig and then in 1887 in Munich under Adolf von Baeyer.
 Rupe received his PhD in 1889 at Munich for his dissertation Über die Reduktionsprodukte der Dichloromuconsäure.

 In 1894 he went to Mulhouse to become head of the "Chemieschule" in the organic division.
 Rupe habilitated in 1895 in Basel, where he moved in 1899.
 In 1903, he became an associate professor for organic chemistry at the University of Basel.
 He worked with the chemistry Professor Rudolf Nietzki, who retired in 1911.